hdelzein/lidar3DObjectDetection/README.md

 <img src="img/Frame50_boundingBox.jpg"/>

-### Summary for Project Step Fouir. it is divided into three section.
+### Summary for Project Step Four. it is divided into three section.

 Task preparations for section one and two: